 Time-restricted eating is when you limit your eating within a particular window of time each day.
 For example, consuming all of your meals between the hours of 10 am to 6 pm, which provides an 8-hour eating window, followed by 16 hours of fasting.
 If this is overwhelming, try a 10-hour eating window (8 am-6 pm) with a 14-hour fast.

 Planning your meal schedule ahead can help to eliminate sporadic eating and late-night munching.
 Consider apps like Zero, which can help you to keep track of the eating and fasting window.

 6. Pay attention to sleep.

-Poor sleep can affect certain appetite hormones (ghrelin and leptin) that result in increased hunger and cravings throughout the day (making it very difficult to combat and cope with emotional eating).
+Poor sleep can affect certain appetite hormones (ghrelin and leptin) that result in increased hunger and cravings throughout the day making it very difficult to cope and stop emotional eating.
 Practice good sleeping habits like going to bed early, keeping the temperature cool, and turning off the screens, and consider some soothing sounds or white noise to drown out distractions.

 How does the keto diet factor into this?

 Unlike other traditional diets that often leave you feeling hungry and unsatisfied, a healthy ketogenic diet will do just the opposite!
 Keto has shown to help to suppress hunger and appetite, which, in turn, can help to reduce those intense cravings that trigger emotional eating.

 Also, carbohydrate-rich diets have a larger effect on our appetite hormones (insulin, leptin, ghrelin), resulting in a roller-coaster ride of spikes and dips in blood sugar.
 These fluctuations can lead to significant shifts in hunger, even shortly after eating.
 Keto helps to normalize these hormones leveling out the track, and, in turn, our appetite.